Australia Student Visa in 2023 - SubClass, Requirements, Fees

 Documents required for an Australian student visa

-- A valid passport
+A valid passport

-- Your visa application fee
+Your visa application fee

-- Your Genuine Temporary Entrant (GTE) statement
+Your Genuine Temporary Entrant (GTE) statement

-- Academic and work experience documents
+Academic and work experience documents

-- Evidence of financial ability (tuition fees, living expenses, expenses for dependents, return airfare)
+Evidence of financial ability (tuition fees, living expenses, expenses for dependents, return airfare)

-- Details of your health insurance policy (Overseas Student Health Cover [link to OSHC])
+Details of your health insurance policy (OSHC)

 If you are under 18 years of age, you will also need to provide additional documents such as parental consent.

-Applying for your visa online
+Applying for your Australia student visa online

-How can we help with visa applications?
+How can IDP help with your visa applications?

-English language requirements
+English language requirements for Australia student visa

-To gain your Australia student visa, you’ll have to provide with an evidence of proficiency in the English language.
+To gain your Australia student visa, you’ll have to provide evidence of proficiency in the English language.
 This usually means passing a secure English language test to be able to prove your communication and correspondence skills.

 The International English Language Testing System (IELTS) is the world’s most popular high-stakes English language proficiency test for study, work and migration, with more than three million tests taken in the past year.
-The IELTS results are recognised by more than 10,000 organisations, including educational institutions, employers, professional associations and governments, in 140 countries around the world.
+The IELTS results are recognised by more than 11,000 organisations, including educational institutions, employers, professional associations and governments, in 140 countries around the world.